5 from 2 votes

 How to Keep Lettuce Crisp: To keep the lettuce crisp, pull off the individual lettuce leaves and submerge them in ice water until just before serving.
 When ready to serve, dry them with a towel or salad spinner – this is a PF Chang’s restaurant trick to keep the lettuce leaves springy and fresh!

-You can make the Chicken Lettuce Wrap filling ahead of time (1-2 days) and warm it up quickly on a pan or in the microwave right before serving.
+Storage – The Chicken Lettuce Wrap filling can be made ahead of time (up to 48 hours) and then warmed up quickly on a pan or in the microwave right before serving.
+Store any leftover filling in an airtight container in the refrigerator for up to 3-4 days.

-You can store any leftover Chicken Lettuce Wrap filling in an airtight container in the refrigerator for up to 3-4 days.
-Store the lettuce separately – I like to wrap the clean lettuce leaves in paper towels and keep them in a plastic bag in the vegetable crisper drawer of my refrigerator.
+Store any leftover lettuce separately – wrap the clean/dry lettuce leaves in paper towels and keep them in a closed plastic ziploc bag in the vegetable crisper drawer of the refrigerator.

 Nutrition